oncomouse/call-me-maybe/Readme.md

 #### `map` Method

+Apply a transformation function to a `Maybe`.

+The transformation function does *not* itself return a `Maybe`.

 ~~~
 map :: Maybe f => f a ~> (a -> b) -> f b
 ~~~

 #### `apply` Method

+Called on a `Maybe` that contains a function with a `Maybe` that contains a value, return the `Maybe` that holds the result of the function applied to the value.

 ~~~
 apply :: Maybe f => f (a -> b) ~> f a -> f b